javajosh/simpatico/lit.md

 # Literate Markdown
-Literate Markdown is dialect of markdown that allows you to embed code snippets in your markdown that execute when the html is rendered.
+Literate Markdown is dialect of litmd that allows you to embed code snippets in your litmd that execute when the html is rendered.
 This is a great way to write documentation that is both human and machine-readable.
 The reflector uses this technique to serve up the documentation for simpatico.

 ## How it works
-  1. On the server, in [reflector](/reflector.md) markdown is converted to html and javascript using a custom showdown extension.
+  1. On the server, in [reflector](/reflector.md) litmd is converted to html and javascript using a custom showdown extension.
   2. The html is served to the client.
   3. The client both displays and executes the javascript in the html.
   4. The javascript is written in an `assert` style that throws exceptions when it fails.